MiraWelner/unsupervised-food-ontology-learning/README.md

 ```
 python3 downloadPubMedFiles.py [path to directory]
 ```
-If you enter no command line arguments, it will default to home directory
+If you enter no command line arguments, it will default to current directory

 If you want to search for keywords, edit the '''searchWordFile.txt''' so that it contains the search terms seperted by line breaks.
 Multi-word search terms are fine.